codekoala/docker-ssh/README.md

 docker-ssh
 ==========

 Docker build for OpenSSH on Arch.
-The daemon is managed by s6.
+The daemon is managed by systemd.

 Notes
 -----